-The competent authorities will check the suitability of the cleaning, disinfection and depopulation measures adopted in the hen houses and, where appropriate, will authorise installations to be occupied by new animals.
+The competent authorities shall check the suitability of the cleaning, disinfection and depopulation measures adopted in the hen houses and, where appropriate, shall authorise installations to be occupied by new animals.

-- f) Adequate measures are taken to prevent the transmission of Salmonella through drinking water. - g) The appropriate measures must be taken to prevent the presence of Salmonella spp in raw materials and feedingstuffs.
+f) Adequate measures must be taken to prevent the transmission of Salmonella spp through drinking water.

+g) The appropriate measures must be taken to prevent the presence of Salmonella spp in raw materials and feedingstuffs.
 Specifically, the manufacturer or supplier of feed to the holding must guarantee that testing for Salmonella has been carried out and make express provision for such tests in the relevant HACCP system.
-The checks must include analysis of the corresponding samples, which will be made available to the health managers of the holdings receiving the feed.
-The veterinarian responsible for the holding may assist with the interpretation of the results of the analysis. - h) Suitable training courses for operators and, if necessary, for the owners of the holding will be carried out. - i) Suitable health checks must be carried out to detect the possible source or sources of Salmonella contamination where the bacterium has been detected in animals or if this emerges from the epidemiological investigation. - j) Appropriate sampling and analyses are carried out to detect Salmonella spp. - k) Adequate measures must be adopted if positive cases of salmonellosis involving either of the two serotypes of Salmonella covered by the programme occur. - I) Appropriate measures must be taken to ensure the proper management of by-products of animal origin not intended for human consumption.
+The checks must include analysis of the corresponding samples, which shall be made available to the health managers of the holdings receiving the feed.
+The veterinarian responsible for the holding may assist with the interpretation of the results of the analysis; h) Suitable training courses for operators and, if necessary, for the owners of the holding shall be carried out; i) Suitable health checks must be carried out to detect the possible source or sources of Salmonella contamination where the bacterium has been detected in animals or if this emerges from the epidemiological investigation; j) Appropriate sampling and analyses are carried out to detect Salmonella spp.; k) Appropriate measures are taken in the event of positive cases of salmonellosis caused by either of the two Salmonella serotypes; I) Appropriate measures must be taken to ensure the proper management of by-products of animal origin not intended for human consumption i) Suitable health checks must be carried out to detect the possible source or sources of Salmonella contamination where the bacterium has been detected in animals or if this emerges from the epidemiological investigation; j) Appropriate sampling and analyses are carried out to detect Salmonella spp.; k) Appropriate measures are taken in the event of positive cases of salmonellosis caused by either of the two Salmonella serotypes; b.
+Routine official sampling scheme: EU minimum requirements are implemented i.e. official sampling are performed: ■ in one flock of fattening turkeys per year on 10% of holding comprising at least 500 fattening turkeys; ⊠ves □no